chemag/h265nal/README.md

 The [webrtc](`webrtc`) directory contains an RBSP parser copied from webrtc.

+# TODO

+List of tasks:
+* add RTP H265 support (rfc7798)
+  * we should at least support single NAL unit, aggregation, and fragmentation unit packets (not sure about paci)
+* add lacking parsers (e.g. SEI)
+* remove TODO entries from the code

 # License
 h265nal is BSD licensed, as found in the [LICENSE](LICENSE) file.